LunaY0Yuki/cs124/design.md

 Once the users choose the "custom" mode, they can tap on individual items to select the ones that they want to delete.
 The items that get tap will have a darken background or some kind of outline to indicate that they are selected.
 However, there are additional overheads such as how should the users cancel the selecting mode? how should the users delete the selected items?
-Eventually, we decided to abandon this feature because its functionality is not required, and adding it provides unnecessary complications.
+Eventually, we decided to abandon this feature because its functionality is not required, and adding it creates unnecessary complications.
 ![Task 6 - Sketch of the Design Decision (when we are using select)!](/design_files/task6a.png "Sketch of the Design Decision (when we are using select)")

 Our final available options for the delete button are the same as the filter button: all, completed, and uncompleted.
-In addition, because for our app, deletion is an unrecoverable action, we want to ask the users to confirm their deletion to delete certain items.
+In addition, because deletion is an unrecoverable action for our app, we want to ask the users to confirm their deletion before actually deleting certain items.
 We achieve this using a pop-up modal.
-We decided to darken the rest of the background when the modal appears so that the users can focus their attention on the warning modal itself.
+We decided to darken the rest of the background when the modal appears so that the users can focus their attention on the warning modal.
 The users will then be able to confirm their delete decision by pressing "Delete", which has a red background for the button to emphasize the significance of this action.
-The users can also tap the darken area or press the "Cancel" button to cancel the action.
+The users can also tap the darken area outside of the modal or press the "Cancel" button to cancel the action.

 ![Task 5 - Sketch of the Design Decision!](/design_files/task6b.png "Sketch of the Design Decision for Task 6")